Rhiannon King: Ordained ministry

 She was ordained in the Church of England as a deacon in 2000 at Ely Cathedral and as a priest in 2001.
 She served her title as Team Curate in the Huntingdon Team Ministry between 2000 and 2004.
 She was the Rector of Fulbourn, Great Wilbraham and Little Wilbraham with Six Mile Bottom from 2004 to 2010.
 She was then the Transforming Church Co-ordinator and later the Director of Mission in the Diocese of Birmingham.
 In March 2019, she was appointed Archdeacon of Ipswich in the Diocese of St Edmundsbury and Ipswich.
 She was also the Director of Inspiring Ipswich — a seven-year project aiming to develop 25 new worshipping communities in Ipswich Deanery and to help 1500 to find faith.

 From 2005 to 2010, she was an elected member of the General Synod of the Church of England.
 She also served on the Liturgical Commission.

 She is currently a trustee of Leading your Church into Growth, the Elizabeth Walter Charity, the Suffolk Clergy Charity and the Diocesan Board of Finance in the Diocese of St Edmundsbury and Ipswich.
 She is also a 'Gregory Associate' (church planting network).

 On 13 September 2024, she was announced as the next Bishop of Southampton, a suffragan bishop in the Diocese of Winchester.
-She was nominated on 14 October, and consecrated a bishop on 18 October 2024.
+She was nominated on 14 October, and consecrated as a bishop by Justin Welby, Archbishop of Canterbury, during a service at Canterbury Cathedral on 18 October 2024.